Forte42/Linear_Regression_Credit_Check/README.md

 ## Usage

-This notebook was made to investigate using oveersampled models.
+This notebook was made to investigate using oversampled models.
 I compare an impbalanced model with and without oversampling.

 ![Not_oversampled_model.](Resources/original_model.png)
 ![oversampled_model.](Resources/resampled_model.png)